-In August, the program starts with a series of intensive all-day modular courses with topics ranging from Gene Expression to Developmental Biology and Evolution and Model Systems.
+In August, the program starts with a series of intensive all-day modular courses with topics ranging from Genetics to Gene Expression to Developmental Biology.
 Attendance is required for each of the modules, which include significant lab work, as well as lectures and critical reading and discussion of relevant papers.

-In the spring of their first year, standard admission predoctoral researchers engage in three consecutive two-month rotations in labs of their choice.
-Undistracted by traditional coursework, expectations are extremely high for predoctoral researchers to focus almost exclusively on a short-term research project.
-Direct admission predoctoral researchers do not participate in laboratory rotations and are directly admitted to a particular lab for thesis research.
-After completion of the modular courses, predoctoral researchers participate in a fifteen-week course that is devoted to the development of the necessary proficiency in scientific communication.
+In the spring of their first year, standard admission students engage in three consecutive twomonth rotations in labs of their choice.
+Undistracted by traditional coursework, expectations are extremely high for students to focus almost exclusively on a short-term research project.
+Direct admission students do not participate in laboratory rotations and are directly admitted to a particular lab for thesis research.
+After completion of the modular courses, students participate in a course that is devoted to the development of the necessary proficiency in scientific communication.

-Standard admission predoctoral researchers enter their thesis research labs in June of their first year and direct admission predoctoral researchers enter in January of their first year.
-All predoctoral researchers undergo an assessment of knowledge, performance, and research progress within the first two years of their thesis research.
+Standard admission students enter their thesis research labs in June of their first year and direct admission students enter in January of their first year.
+All students undergo a qualifying assessment to demonstrate their knowledge, performance, and research progress within the first two years of their thesis research.
 Most critically, doctoral candidates are expected to develop and execute a research project that addresses a significant biological question to complete their degrees.

-The function of the module courses is to introduce the predoctoral researchers to the core disciplines and expose them to the scientific capabilities of SIMR.
-Further, through the rotation courses and the thesis labs, the predoctoral researchers are provided the opportunity to have high-quality, hands-on experiences in the research of SIMR.
-Having exposure to the scientific capabilities and participating in the hands-on experiences positions the predoctoral researchers for success both in the program and beyond.
+The function of the module courses is to introduce the students to the core disciplines and expose them to the scientific capabilities of SIMR.
+Further, through the rotation courses and the thesis labs, the students are provided the opportunity to have high-quality, hands-on experiences in the research of SIMR.
+Having exposure to the scientific capabilities and participating in the hands-on experiences positions the students for success both in the program and beyond.

 The program strives for the completion of a research project in five years.
-Upon completion of their research projects, predoctoral researchers are expected to be able to identify interesting biological problems; devise and create interdisciplinary approaches to those problems; and execute investigations using the best tools available.
-Predoctoral researchers are expected to demonstrate proficiency in the Core Competencies by the end of their program.
-The minimum requirements for successful completion of the Ph.D. program at GSSIMR are the passing of all modules, successful completion of a minimum of 126 credit units (although a predoctoral researcher completing five years of study and research will have a total of 196 hours), a passing grade on the Qualifying Assessment, a written thesis on original research, and the defense of the written thesis.
+Upon completion of their research projects, students are expected to be able to identify interesting biological problems; devise and create interdisciplinary approaches to those problems; and execute investigations using the best tools available.
+Students are expected to demonstrate proficiency in the Core Competencies by the end of their program.
+The minimum requirements for successful completion of the Ph.D. program at GSSIMR are the passing of all modules, successful completion of a minimum of 126 credit units (although a student completing five years of study and research will have a total of 196 hours), a passing grade on the Qualifying Assessment, a written thesis on original research, and the defense of the written thesis.
 No credit is given for hours earned at another institution.
 No 700-level course may be taken for credit more than once.